Uzbekistan

 Samsa – Baked pastries filled with meat, pumpkin, or potato, often sold fresh from tandoor ovens.

 Enjoy green tea, served in traditional ceramic cups and often poured from ornate teapots.
 It’s the drink of choice across the country.
 Kefir (fermented milk), compote (fruit drink), and local wines from the Samarkand region are also popular.
-In rural areas, you may be offered ayran, a salty yogurt drink, especially in summer.
+In rural areas, you may be offered ayran, a salty yoghurt drink, especially in summer.

 Spring and autumn are the best times to visit, offering mild weather and vibrant cultural experiences.
 These seasons are popular, so we recommend booking early to secure your preferred dates.